bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 # perl regex &lt;string&gt; : regular expression

 Creates a Perl regex object from the given string.
+This inspector is available on Solaris but only on x86 and x64 architectures.

 # perl regular expression &lt;string&gt; : regular expression

 Same as perl regex &lt;string&gt;.
+This inspector is available on Solaris but only on x86 and x64 architectures.

 # position &lt;integer&gt; of &lt;string&gt; : string position